Home > TVBlog > Monday, Dec 5, 2011

 It hopes to fill many.

-3 comments on "Arbitron Wants PPMs Used More In TV Measurement"
+3 comments about "Arbitron Wants PPMs Used More In TV Measurement".

 I was dismayed in 1993 that Arbitron was pulling back from TV ratings activities.
 I was beginning to get traction with my Hear TV In Cars endeavor creating new rooms of the TV household.
 OTA TV broadcast reps acknowledged they would have greater interest if a viable quantification methodology existed.
 Of course, the PPM didn't exist then.
 Perhaps the ever-upcoming Mobile DTV solutions and the PPM represent a match made in heaven.